Krysta Ryzewski (ew6015)

 - M.Phil, Archaeology, University of Cambridge, 2003

-Grants: National Endowment for the Humanities, National Geographic Society, National Science Foundation, Wenner-Gren Foundation for Anthropological Research, American Association for University Women, the Department of Energy and others.
+Grants: National Endowment for the Humanities, National Geographic Society, National Science Foundation, Wenner-Gren Foundation for Anthropological Research, American Association for University Women, Department of Energy.

 The Explorers Club, Fellow National, 2018